 It is clear that, if these companies are representative of the construction and engineering sector, a common situation facing practitioners is to have either too much or too little information to hand when undertaking many day-to-day activities.
 This paper presents and highlights some of the main findings of our case studies.
-It shows that a common K&IM practice (including hardware, software and criticalware) is being adopted in these two industries.
-Three main information storage and retrieval strategies were adopted, but companies had a preference; two companies are archiving orientated, four are high accessibility inclined while the remaining one is people networking inclined.
+It shows that an overall KIM practice (including hardware, software and criticalware) is being adopted in these two industries.
+Three main information storage and retrieval strategies were adopted while these companies had the preferences for one of the strategies; two companies are archiving orientated, four are high accessibility inclined while the remaining one is people networking inclined.
 Information overload exists in all the companies because of the current ICT infrastructures, 'storing everything' culture, and the nature of business and products.
 Too much information leads to a lack of high value information that makes decision-making difficult and reuse in the future highly unlikely.
 The valuable knowledge of experienced staff is not readily captured when they leave the company because of changing job or retirement.

 With the constraints of time and money, the return on investment of collecting additional information cannot be easily quantified and justified.
-Even if storage costs are decreasing, the costs of acquiring relevant / high value information and maintaining it within a sophisticated ICT system are increasing.
-However with business search engines and collaboration tools improving, like Google business search (Google Corp.), Autonomy (Autonomy Corp.), FAST search (Fast Search & Transfer ASA.), Union Square (Union Square Corp.) finding information is easier than it used to be.
+Even if storage costs are decreasing (per GB), the costs of acquiring relevant / high value information and maintaining it within a sophisticated ICT system are increasing.
+However with business search engines and collaboration tools improving, like Google business search (Google Corp.), Autonomy (Autonomy Corp.), FAST search (Fast Search & Transfer ASA.), Union Square (Union Square Corp.), finding information in storage is easier than it used to be.
 One possible solution, (being investigated by these companies), is to use SharePoint from Microsoft Corporation to manage, share, and archive all information generated in their work.
-However, this software has not yet been implemented fully, not only because of its functionality but also the cost (as most companies especially the SMEs cannot afford to buy it).
+However, this software has not been implemented fully yet not only because of its functionality but also the cost (as most companies especially the SMEs e.g. companies C2 and C3 cannot afford to buy it).
 Putting a value tag on searched information would increase the usefulness of the information found.
-Having an evaluation strategy is thus useful not only identifying the high value information which contains valuable knowledge, but can also make searching and retrieving information more efficient than hitherto
+Evaluation strategy is thus useful not only identifying the high value information which contain valuable knowledge, but can also make it more efficient when searching and retrieving information.
+An overview is an evaluation engine is attached as a part of search engine.
+The search engine finds the relevant information and value engine gives the value number based on the searcher's profiles and other context metadata.